nefelibata28/Portfolio/README.md

 This repository serves as a **central hub** linking my **[academic](https://github.com/nefelibata28/NTU-Academic-Projects) and personal projects**.

+ **[NTU Academic Projects]((https://github.com/nefelibata28/NTU-Academic-Projects)) – A collection of my coursework and projects from Nanyang Technological University.**

 ---
 ## Database & Data Analytics Projects
 Projects focused on working with data, analyzing it, and visualizing insights.